Improved learning theory for kernel distribution regression with two-stage sampling: Numerical experiments

 We consider three targets $Y_i\in [0, 1]$ from the results of the 2016 presidential election: percentages of Republican vote, Democrat vote, and other vote.
 We perform distribution regression by adapting the \texttt{pummeler} package of~\cite{flaxman2015supported,flaxman2016understanding} to compute the Hilbertian embeddings described in Section \ref{subsection:expe:the:methods}.
 For the Sinkhorn distance, we consider the support sizes 16, 32 and 64 for the reference distribution $\cU$.
 For the generation of the points of $\cU$, the numerical variables are sampled from the standard normal distribution, while the categorical variables are sampled from a discrete distribution.
 The regularization parameter $\epsilon$ was selected by sweeping over negative powers of ten.
 For $\epsilon=10^{-3}$, the solver failed to converge in \texttt{float32}-arithmetic within 2 000 iterations.
 For $\epsilon=10^{-1}$, the excessive regularization caused features to be too similar, which degraded the performance.
 The value $\epsilon=10^{-2}$ was selected as the best tradeoff.

 For the mean embedding, we consider the linear kernel $k$, for an embedding in dimension 3 899, and the embedding based on random Fourier features in dimension 4 096.
 For the sliced Wasserstein distance, we study the values 1 024 and 4 096 for the embedding dimensions (the number of discretization points in Section \ref{subsection:expe:the:methods}).
 We find that directly regressing the probabilities $Y_i\in [0, 1]$ yields consistently better results than regressing their logarithms.
 Therefore we only report results involving the direct regression of these probabilities.
 We also standardize the features to improve the numerical stability of the computations.
 Finally, we enforce a default regularization parameter $\lambda=10^{-3}$.
+Indeed, in preliminary (unreported) experiments with the alternative values $10^{-4},10^{-2},10^{-1}$, it appeared that this value was the most suitable.
+Note that, in general with kernel ridge regression, an overly small $\lambda$ would cause overfitting, while an overly large one would cause the prediction function to be too regularized, deteriorating its accuracy.

 In Table~\ref{tab:ecologicalregression}, we report the mean accuracies of the methods, averaged over 5 random train/set splits of sizes 80\% (783 regions) / 20\% (196 regions) respectively, together with the empirical variance with respect to the random seed.
 For interpretation purposes, we also report the results achieved by the constant baseline prediction given by the empirical mean.
 We also report the runtime required to compute the embeddings from the raw US census data, and the runtime required to perform kernel ridge regression, given the embeddings.